jupyter/notebook/CONTRIBUTING.md

 If you have already committed files before setting up the pre-commit hook with `pre-commit install`, you can fix everything up using `pre-commit run --all-files`.
-You need to make the fixing commit yourself after that.
+You'll need to commit the fixes manually after that.

-You may also use the Prettier npm script (e.g., `npm run prettier`, `yarn prettier`, or `jlpm prettier`) to format the entire code base.
+You may also run Prettier using a script (e.g., `npm run prettier`, `yarn prettier`, or `jlpm prettier`) to format the entire code base.
 We recommend installing a Prettier extension for your code editor and configuring it to format your code with a keyboard shortcut, or